courses-at-nju-by-hfwei/problem-solving-class-tutorial/README.md

 # problem-solving-class-tutorial
-Tutorial on the Problem Solving Class at Nanjing University
+Tutorials for the Problem Solving Class at Nanjing University